Jkeyuk/Projects/JavaProjects/PortScanner/readme.md

-This application asks the user for an IP address, and then a range of ports to scan.
-The application then scans each port withing range at the given IP address.
-When done the application will show which ports are open.
+This application scans the given ports at a given IP address.

-added concurrency to this application. the application now runs 2 seperate threads. the first thread scans the first half of the port ranges, and the second half of the port ranges is scanned by the second thread.

-This project helped me learn more about working with concurrency in java.
-This project also helped me learn more about using regular expressions.
+Usage:

+Java PortScannerMain (IP) (Starting_port) (Ending_port)

+Example:

+Java PortScannerMain 127.0.0.1 70 100

+This will scan ports 70 up to and including port 100.